 Front loading washing machines have become very popular with the rise of HE (high-efficiency) washing machines.
 However, top loaders haven’t gone anywhere, either!
-Both styles are very popular, and some people feel passionately about which style is best.
-Lets look at the details of the front loader vs. top loader debate and see which one would be best for your family’s needs.
+Both styles are very popular, and some people feel passionate about which style is best.
+Let’s look at the details of the front loader vs. top loader debate and see which one would be best for your family’s needs.

 Perks Of A Top Loader

 Using a top loader has many perks, especially if you are a cloth-diapering parent.

 For starters, it is much easier to load laundry into a top loader.
 You can take baskets of clothes and dump them in.
 When dealing with particularly soiled laundry (like diapers), it’s nice that you can keep the amount you need to dig your hands in it to a minimum.
 With a front loader, it’s nearly impossible to get your laundry inside it without using your hands.

 Another perk is the greater options for varying water levels.
 Even many HE top-loaders will have “deep fill” options to allow you to get more water when necessary.
 It is nearly impossible to get more water in a front loader.
 The sensors greatly inhibit the amount of water because it doesn’t like to allow the water level to get too close to the door level.

 Top loaders also allow you to soak laundry.
 This is helpful when using bleach on your whites or stripping cloth diapers.
 It is impossible to soak with a front loader.
 If you want to do any sort of soak but have a front loader, you will need to resort to a sink or bathtub.